 A candid reveal of the top five downsides of hiring a video agency

-Below are the top five calamities of using a video agency.
+Below are the top five risks of using a video agency.

-1. The risk of selection (or not working backwards)
+1. The risk of working forwards (backwards smashes it)

 An agency that doesn't listen or hasn't understood your brief is the highest risk of all.
 You may well come to the table with a high expectation of publishing videos which will generate a high response.
 This is not unreasonable.
 Your agency, however, may lack the skill in delivering the response.

 Perhaps a polite way of saying this might be that you have selected the wrong agency.

 When you choose an agency, it's your responsibility to ensure that it has the ideas, the awareness, and the capabilities to think backwards.
 In other words, to work from audience response back towards messaging and audience understanding.

 - Agency: check it can win audiences by working backwards, not just make lovely videos